 WS23 – TD – CM – Generative Choreography

-6 weekly online sessions every Thursday 6-9 pm (CET)
+6 weekly online sessions every Thursday 6-9 pm (Berlin time)

 The program consists of six weeks of classes culminating in a day of presentations that will be showcased either as separate artworks or as one collectively orchestrated performance.